Step 4: Wait for an invitation from the IEC pool and prepare

-What are my chances to receive an invitation?
+What are my chances to receive an invitation from the IEC pool?

-• miss the deadline of an invitation or application
+• miss the deadline to respond or submit their application,

 Every week on Friday, the pool is updated with the new numbers.